varnish/Varnish-Book/varnish_book.rst

    .. run on modern hardware

    The focus of Varnish has always been performance and flexibility.
    Varnish is designed for hardware that you buy today, not the hardware you bought 15 years ago.
+   This is a trade-off to gain a simpler design and focus resources on modern hardware.
    Varnish is designed to run on 64-bit architectures and scales almost proportional to the number of CPU cores you have available.
    Though CPU-power is rarely a problem.

-   If you choose to run Varnish on a 32-bit system, you are limited to 3GB of virtual memory address space, which puts a limit on the number of threads you can run and the size of your cache.
-This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.
-The 3GB limit depends on the operating system (OS) kernel.
-The theoretical maximum is 4GB, but your OS reserves some of that for the kernel.
-This is called the user/kernel  memory split.
+   .. memory

+   32-bit systems, in comparison to 64-bit systems, allow you to allocate less amount of virtual memory space and less number of threads.
+   The theoretical maximum space depends on the operating system (OS) kernel, but 32-bit systems usually are bounded to 4GB.
+   You may get, however, about 3GB because the OS reserves some space for the kernel.

    .. work with the kernel

+   Varnish uses a workspace-oriented memory-model instead of allocating the exact amount of space it needs at run-time.
-   Varnish does not keep track of whether your cache is on disk or in memory.
-Instead, Varnish requests a large chunk of memory and leave it to the operating system to figure out where that memory really is.
-The operating system can generally do a better job than a user-space program.
+   Varnish does not manage its allocated memory, but it delegates this task to the OS because the kernel can normally do this task better than a user-space program.

-   Accept ``filters``, ``epoll`` and ``kqueue`` are advanced features of the operating system that are designed for high-performance services like Varnish.
-By using these, Varnish can move a lot of the complexity into the OS kernel which is also better positioned to know what threads are ready to execute when.
+   Event filters and notifications facilities such as ``epoll`` and ``kqueue`` are advanced features of the OS that are designed for high-performance services like Varnish.
+   By using these, Varnish can move a lot of the complexity into the OS kernel which is also better positioned to decide which threads are ready to execute and when.

    ..
 VCL